Ivey Galleries, Second Level

 Winsom Winsom is a Maroon Canadian artist with a prolific career spanning several decades.
 Born and trained as an artist in Jamaica, Winsom’s art often explores themes of spirituality and identity.
 Her work is characterized by bold colours, dynamic brushstrokes and themes, and a sense of movement and energy.

-Ukutula is a travelling exhibition, developed by Agnes and hosted by Museum London, made possible by Justin and Elisabeth Lang Foundation and supported by the Ontario Council for the Arts, the Canadian Council for the Arts and the Government of Canada.
+Ukutula is a travelling exhibition, developed by Agnes and hosted by Museum London, made possible by the Justin and Elisabeth Lang Fund and supported by the Canada Council for the Arts, the Government of Canada, and the Ontario Arts Council, an agency of the Government of Ontario.